kraftartberlin-micha/robust-check/readme.md

 This could be also used for other programming languages and/or other dependency managers.

 ## Description
-One of the biggest problem in PHP are bad composer dependencies, specially when its comes to security reasons und update scenarios.
+One of the biggest problem in PHP are bad composer dependencies, specially when its comes to security reasons and update scenarios.

 Over the years I discussed different problems/ideas/solutions and learned the hard way:
 *a few hours of analyzing by one person can safe years of unhappy coding for the whole team*